Oticon Hearing Aids: Models, Features, Prices, and Reviews

 Many accessories are available for Oticon Real, including ConnectClip, TV Adapter, Edumic, and more.
 Scroll down for more information about compatible accessories.

-Oticon Own
+Custom In-Ear: Oticon Own

 Several Oticon Own styles are Made for iPhone® and compatible Android™ devices, offering direct, high-quality streaming, so users can enjoy their favorite music, as well as take calls through their hearing aids.
 However, there is no rechargeable option for Oticon Own; the IIC and CIC styles take a size 10, while the ITC and half- and full-shell ITEs take a size 312 battery.

 HearingTracker Audiologist Matthew Allsop provides an overview of the Oticon Own custom-in-ear hearing aids.
-Closed captions are available on this video.
-If you are using a mobile phone, please enable captions clicking on the gear icon.

-Oticon Zircon
+Older Budget Family: Oticon Zircon

 Like More, Zircon is available in a rechargeable miniBTE or miniRITE, and a non-rechargeable miniBTE and miniRITE—with similar audio streaming, charging, and connectivity capabilities.
 On the hardware side, the primary difference seems to be color options—Zircon offers 5 color options versus More’s 8 options.

-In terms of technology, Zircon lacks More’s “Neural Noise Suppression”, which Oticon claims improves speech clarity in background noise more than Zircon’s OpenSound Navigator (available only in Zircon 1).
+In terms of technology, Zircon lacks More’s “Neural Noise Suppression,” which Oticon claims improves speech clarity in background noise more than Zircon’s OpenSound Navigator (available only in Zircon 1).
 If OpenSound Navigator sounds familiar, it’s because you’ve probably heard it before—Oticon’s previous-generation Opn S relied on the same technology to handle difficult listening environments.

 See more differences here: More vs Zircon